eclipse-archived/smarthome/docs/documentation/development/bindings/xml-reference.md

 ## Binding Definitions

-Every binding has to provide meta information such as author or description.
+Every binding has to provide meta information such as binding id or name.
 The meta information of all bindings is accessible through the `org.eclipse.smarthome.core.binding.BindingInfoRegistry` service.

 Although binding definitions are usually specified in a declarative way (as described in this section), they can also be provided as `org.eclipse.smarthome.core.binding.BindingInfo`.
 Any `BindingInfo` must be registered as service at the *OSGi* service registry.
 The full Java API for binding definitions can be found in the Java package `org.eclipse.smarthome.core.binding`.